vujadinv/pingapp/README.md

 ## Getting Started

-Please download PingApp and unzip it locally.
+Please download [PingApp](https://github.com/vujadinv/pingapp/blob/main/PingApp.zip) and unzip it locally on your machine.

 After unzipping the file, folder structure should be like this:
 ```